-Modern-day therapeutics for IBD have limited efficacy and are not without their danger.
+"Modern-day therapeutics for IBD have limited efficacy and are not without their danger."
 (Weinstock and Elliott, 2009, emphasis added)

-The current mainstays of IBD treatment are expensive anti-inflammatory and immunosuppressive drugs.
+"The current mainstays of IBD treatment are expensive anti-inflammatory and immunosuppressive drugs.
 Among those who can afford to be on treatment, approximately 40% are either unresponsive to any of the available drugs or cannot tolerate them.
 The chances that an IBD patient responds to medications and remains flare-up-free after 1 year on even the most potent medications, such as TNF inhibitors, is as low as 20-25%.
-Furthermore, medical therapy of IBD carries significant risks, among which are life-threatening infections, cancers (especially lymphoma) and neurological complications, such as demyelinating disease.
+Furthermore, medical therapy of IBD carries significant risks, among which are life-threatening infections, cancers (especially lymphoma) and neurological complications, such as demyelinating disease."
 (Mutlu and Gor, 2008)

 Sounds a lot like current therapy for ulcerative colitis is not without considerable risk.
-There is an alternative.
-Diet is an alternative.
-There is a lot of promise here.
+Fortunately, here is an alternative.
+It is called diet.

-By comparison, diet therapy [for inflammatory bowel disease] has the potential to be safe, lifelong and relatively cheap.
+"By comparison, diet therapy [for inflammatory bowel disease] has the potential to be safe, lifelong and relatively cheap."
 (Mutlu and Gor, 2008)

-Don't get me wrong, medications-although admittedly dangerous, unbelievably expensive, and too often unable to meet their objective-are necessary in the battle against ulcerative colitis.
-Skillful use is required.
+Don't get me wrong, medications-although admittedly dangerous, unbelievably expensive, and sometimes unable to meet their objective-are necessary in the battle against ulcerative colitis.
+Skillful use required.
 But drug therapy is not the only game in town.
 Diet, if done right, can be a very effective therapy for ulcerative colitis.
 And there is a plus: diet can easily fit in with current therapy.
 Adding diet to your physician's game plan may hasten remission and may eventually allow the discontinuation of drug therapy.
 It may also help to maintain remission, once achieved.

 Here, we will focus on several dietary approaches for the management of ulcerative colitis, all blended into a diet plan I believe will offer the most promise in achieving and maintaining remission.
-You may have tried diet in the past with the hope of achieving remission, and failed.
+You may have tried diet in the past, with the hope of achieving remission, but have failed.
 It may be that some important considerations were not addressed by the diet you chose.
 Mistakes may have been made.
-A diet designed for ulcerative colitis should probably include the following features . . .
+Perhaps I can help.
+For the best opportunity to succeed, a diet designed for ulcerative colitis should probably include the following features: